Everest Base Camp Trek Experience

 We considered this day for acclimatization.
 Acclimatization is necessary for the body before going to a higher elevation.
 We had an early morning breakfast and prepared for a short hike.
 The trail was stony and steep.
 Marching for two and a half hours, we reached Syangbuche at 3880m.

 We could see 360 degrees of mountain views from the top.
 I recognized a few peaks viz Mt.
 Everest (8848 m), Lhotse (8516 m), Nuptse (7864 m), and Amadablam (6812 m).
-Also, Kangtega, Thamserku, Tawache, Cholache, Kusum Kangaru and Kongde, and Khumbila were some famous peaks seen in the surrounding.
+Also, Kangtega, Thamserku, Tawache, Cholache, Kusum Kangaru and Kongde, and Khumbila were famous peaks in the surrounding.

 - You can see a remote mountain on the right side of Mt.
 Kongde.
 Its name is Mount Khumbila.